lgyzngc/Decrem-1.0/README.md

  %%nutrient_path: the file path of nutrient reactions
  %%general_IO_path: the file path of general IO reactions
 ```
-for usr self-defined data
+for user self-defined data

 2, predict metabolic fluxes or growth rate using command line:
 ```Bash
  Decrem
 ```
-for bacillus iYO844 model, or replace all the data in bacillus filefold with usr self-defined data
+for bacillus iYO844 model, or replace all the data in [**bacillus**](bacillus) filefold with user self-defined data

+## pre-trained models:
+three reconstructed decoupled metabolic models for Escherichia coli, Saccharomyces cerevisiae and Bacillus subtilis are located in the filefold of [**three reconstructed models**](three reconstructed models)

 ### Reference
 **Gaoyang Li et. al. Improved phenotypic predictions of metabolic models by integrating regulatory constraints,BioRxiv,2020**<br>